Skip to main content

 Elected Vice Regent for Oregon in 1976, she chaired the Gardens and Grounds Committee and the planning committee for the yearlong 1989 bicentennial celebration of George Washington’s first presidential inauguration.
 This endeavor included offering several educational programs and organizing such special events as a reenactment of Washington’s journey from Mount Vernon to New York and a nationwide ringing of church bells honoring the Father of Our Country.

-In 1982, early in the capital campaign initiated during the tenure of Mrs. Guy, Mrs. Bishop spearheaded an unusual fund-raiser.
+In 1982, Mrs. Bishop also spearheaded an unusual fundraiser.
 To mark the opening of the Glenn L. Jackson Memorial Bridge, which crosses the Columbia River to link Portland and Vancouver, Washington, she convinced some of her fellow patriots to pledge $1,000 apiece in support of the campaign and walk the full 11,500-foot span.
-Despite high winds and driving rain on the day of the event, 30 people participated.

 Regent